1. What are the requirements for a Masters or a Ph.D.?

 1. Are these recommended courses mandatory?

 The recommended courses are only recommendations that suit most cases.
 The student's advisor really knows what is required to fulfill a student's research tasks.
 Students should discuss needs and expectations with their advisors and committee members.
+Non-thesis students may consult the faculty group leader for their area if needed.

 2. I am working on a research topic that requires interdisciplinary expertise.
 Can I mix the recommended courses together to satisfy my need?